 About us The team Trustees Trustees Our board of trustees oversee the work of Gloucestershire Community Foundation.
 With a wide range of skills and backgrounds, they each have different areas of responsibility and ensure that we meet our strategic goals and charity objectives.
-Jamie Tabor QC : Chair of Trustees (from September 2017)Jamie was appointed QC in 1995, Circuit Judge in 2003, and is the current Resident Judge of Gloucester.
+James Tabor QC : Chair of Trustees Jamie was appointed QC in 1995, Circuit Judge in 2003, and has recently retired as the Resident Judge of Gloucester following 15 years in charge of the Gloucestershire Crown Court.
 He has a specific interest in the development of young people, especially those who come from underprivileged backgrounds.
 He is Patron of the Stroud Court community (a home for autistic adults), Governor of Gloucester Academy, member of the Grocer's Company and a member of the Honourable Company of Gloucestershire.
 Jamie is a member of our Management Committee.
 Vice-Chair of Trustees : Terry Standing Terry is a former Chief Fire Officer for Gloucestershire and Director of Community Safety at Gloucestershire County Council, with a wealth of experience in public sector community initiatives and an interest in working with young people to increase confidence and opportunities.
 He is now Director of Acuity First Ltd and is the Vice Chair of GCF and Chair of our Management Committee.
 Jonathan DunleyJonathan is the Group Finance Director and Company Secretary at Robert Hitchins Limited.
 He brings considerable experience of finance, property and employment issues to the board.
 Norman GardnerNorman is an internationally experience Finance Director who following early retirement in 2010 retrained as a voluntary generalist adviser with Citizen Advice and soon after joined the staff ultimately becoming Bureau Manager of Gloucester CAB.
 Norman is a member of our Management Committee.
-Richard Graham MP Richard has been the MP for Gloucester since 2010.
-He has been involved in charities much of his working life.
-He helped run the British High Commissioner in Nairobi’s Small Aid Projects in the mid 80s, financing small women's groups and then was advisor, later director, of the charity Care for Children, the first Anglo-Chinese joint venture charity.
-Roger Head DL Roger stepped down as the Foundation's Chair of Trustees in September 2017, but remains a trustee.
-He serves on Gloucestershire Regeneration Advisory Board and is a board member of the Tree Counties Agricultural Society.
+Roger Head OBE DL Roger stepped down as the Foundation's Chair of Trustees in September 2017, but remains a trustee.
+He serves on Gloucestershire Regeneration Advisory Board and is a board member of the Three Counties Agricultural Society.
 He led The Pied Piper Appeal for 10 year and is still their Chair.
 He was appointed a Deputy Lord Lieutenant of Gloucestershire in 2007.
 In 2011 Roger was awarded an Honorary Doctorate of Philosophy in recognition of his long-standing contributions to the County of Gloucestershire for his extensive charitable works.
 Mark Heywood Mark is a member of our Management Committee.
 Mark is also an former High Sheriff and a qualified chartered surveyor.
 He is a member of the Governing Council of Gloucester Cathedral.
 Helen Lovatt Following a legal career specialising in corporate finance, Helen now supports early stage businesses.
 A well-established member of the business community Helen has been a Trustee since 2011.
-In 2013 Helen stepped into the interim role of Foundation Director to lead the recent re-structure, reverting back to a Trustee at the 2014 AGM.
+In 2013 Helen stepped into the interim role of Foundation Director to lead a re-structure, reverting back to a Trustee at the 2014 AGM.
 Helen is a member of our Management Committee.
+Charles Martell Charles is the current High Sheriff of Gloucestershire (2018/9).
+Following an early career working in wildlife research in such far away places as the Falkland Islands and on the Yukon Delta, Charles has spent the last 45 years milking his beloved Old Gloucester Cows, developing a range of hard and soft cheeses, the best known being 'Stinking Bishop'.
+In 2010 following extensive grafting and replanting of almost extinct Perry pear trees, Charles re-opened an old 17th Century distillery on his farm.
+Charles has long been interested in all things Gloucestershire and as current High Sheriff and a trustee of the community foundation he will now be involved in working to improve opportunities for people within the county.
 Alison RobinsonAlison is Chief Executive of Gloucester Association of Town and Parish Councils (GAPTC), a former Programme Manager with Newcastle City Council, and before that a vast experience of working in the voluntary sector including a spell as a grants manager with the Community Foundation Tyne and Wear and Northumberland.
 Alison is a member of our Management Committee.
 Martin SurlMartin was elected Gloucestershire's first Police and Crime Commissioner in November 2012.
 Through the Commissioner's Fund, which he introduced, the Fund has helped fund 129 local organisations and 240 community projects which are reducing crime and anti-social behaviour in Gloucestershire.
 Martin is on the board of the Association of Police and Crime Commissioners (APCC) and is Director of the Police ICT Company.
 As Chief of Staff of the ACPO TAM - Terrorist and Allied Matters- Martin helped co-ordinate the UK's police counter terrorism network.
-Andrew Tabor Andrew is the current High Sheriff of Gloucestershire (2017).
-Andrew has a military background serving in the Light Dragoons overseas, he also serve don the staff in the Ministry of Defence, the Permanent Joint Headquarters at Northwood and the Join Services Staff College before leaving the Army in 2001.
-Andrew is currently farm manager and a partner of a predominately arable farm in the North Cotswolds.
-He has been a magistrate on the Gloucestershire Bench for 13 years, he is Chairman of his local British Legion Branch, serves on the County committee of ABF The Soldiers' Charity, a member of the Development Board of Gloucestershire Young Carers, and on the Council of The Honourable Company of Gloucestershire.